The Rasmussen invariant, four-genus and three-genus of an almost positive knot are equal: Proof of Theorem

 $(2)$ In the case where there is a (positive) crossing joining the same two Seifert circles as the two circles which are connected by $p$: From Theorem~$\ref{stoimenow1}$, $(\ref{2})$ and $(\ref{3})$, we obtain

 \end{proof} \begin{proof}[Proof of Theorem~$\ref{main}$] This immediately follows from Theorems~$\ref{stoimenow1}$ and $\ref{main2}$ and $(\ref{2})$. \end{proof} \begin{proof}[Proof of Corollary~$\ref{cor1}$] Abe \cite[Proof of Theorem~$1.3$]{abe2} proved that a homogeneous knot $K$ satisfying $s(K)=2g_{4}(K)=2g_{3}(K)$ is a positive knot.
 From Theorem~$\ref{main}$, any almost positive knot is not homogeneous. \end{proof} \begin{proof}[Proof of Corollary~$\ref{cor2}$] Stoimenow \cite[Theorem~$7.1$]{stoimenow2} proved that there is no almost positive knot of $3$-genus one.
 From Theorem~$\ref{main}$, the $4$-genus of any almost positive knot is not one. \end{proof} \begin{rem} It is natural to consider the following question: ``Are Theorems~$\ref{main}$ and $\ref{main2}$ true for any almost positive link?".
-An answer to the question will be given in \cite{abe-tagami}, where we use the Rasmussen invariant extended to links by Beliakova and Wehrli \cite{cat_colored}. \end{rem} {\bf Acknowledgements: } The author would like to thank Tetsuya Abe for many helpful comments and discussions.
-The author is also grateful to the referee for his/her comments.
+An answer to the question will be given in \cite{abe-tagami}, where we use the Rasmussen invariant extended to links by Beliakova and Wehrli \cite{cat_colored}. \end{rem} {\bf Acknowledgements: } The author is grateful to the referee for his/her comments.
 This work was supported by JSPS KAKENHI Grant number 13J01362.